 In my research I qualitatively analyze the intersections of language, identity, and power in face-to-face and mediated contexts.
-I explore race, gender, humor, activism, social media discourse, and institutional discourses in higher education, and I am particularly focused on the language, culture, and experiences of Black people in the U.S. I bring together theories and methods from fields including sociolinguistics, linguistic anthropology, discourse studies, media studies, sociology, education, and Black Studies.
+I explore race, gender, humor, social media discourse, and institutional discourses in higher education through transdisciplinary perspectives.
+I’m particularly focused on the language, culture, and experiences of Black individuals and communities in the U.S.

 Below is a selection of publications and research talks.
 A complete list of theses, publications, research presentations, and works-in-progress can be found on my CV.